singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 Provided all the requirements installed as they should and that the server is running, we can now enjoy the fruits of our hard labour.
 To see the beautiful Pelican site, open up a browser at [localhost:8000](http://localhost:8000) and then try out the Netlify CMS system at [localhost:8000/admin](http://localhost:8000/admin) with the user account you made earlier.

+### **Deploy to Production Environment.**
+So far so good.
+It's time we push this repository to GitHub and it's important that you do so to a GitHub repository you own!

+#### 1. Connect to Netlify.
+We're ready to start a new project at Netlify